sus-unn/bl2d/README.md

 Before you use
 ---------

-  Enable 'International fonts'
+- Enable 'International fonts'

-  You must have Blender
+- You must have Blender

-  Blender version must be at least 2.79
+- Blender version must be at least 2.79

 Installation
 -----------

-  1 Press 'Download as ZIP' or download using git client.
+- Press 'Download as ZIP' or download using git client.

-  (1.5 If you've donwloaded from git client, you must pack the files to .zip file.
+- (If you've donwloaded from git client, you must pack the files to .zip file.
 (It is recommended to exclude .git folder in zip) )

-  2 Open Blender
+- Open Blender

-  3 File > User Preferences > Add-ons > Install Add-on from file > open downloaded zip file
+- File > User Preferences > Add-ons > Install Add-on from file > open downloaded zip file

-  4 Enable Add-on
+- Enable Add-on

 How to use
 ---------

-  0. First of all, User must be familiar with blender.
+- First of all, User must be familiar with blender.

-  1. Copy 'template.blend' to your working directory.
+- Copy 'template.blend' to your working directory.

-  2. Change its name to whatever you want.
+- Change its name to whatever you want.

-  3. Open template file and install bl2d add-on.
+- Open template file and install bl2d add-on.

-  4. For further information, read 'docs/manual.en.md' or 'docs/manual.kr.md'
+- For further information, read 'docs/manual.en.md' or 'docs/manual.kr.md'